 XOR A,x Logical XOR immediate data to the accumulator

-Description Data in the the accumulator and the specified data perform a bitwise logical flag is affected.
+Description Data in the accumulator and the specified data perform a bitwise logical Exclusive_OR operation.

-Exclusive_OR operation.
 The result is stored in the accumulator.
-The zero
+The 0 flag is affected.

 Operation $ACC \leftarrow ACC$ "XOR" x